 Model transformation is an essential process in Model Driven Engineering (MDE).
-It is the process of transforming a model to another model [15].
+It is the process of transforming a model to another model.
 To define a transformation an engineer needs the metamodels of the source and target models.
 A model is defined as an abstraction of a software system (or a part of it) and a metamodel is an abstraction defining the properties of the model.
 A metamodel is itself a model.
 For example, the metamodel of a text model can be the EBNF grammar.

-A model's metamodel defines the elements that can be used by the engineer to create the (terminal) model, usually in a format defined by a metametamodel which is the language for defining metamodels.
-The Eclipse Modeling Framework (EMF, [16]) defines such a language, namely ecore, that is much like a UML Class definition.
+A model's metamodel defines the elements that define the model properties, usually in a format defined by a metametamodel which is the language for defining metamodels.
+The Eclipse Modeling Framework (EMF) defines such a language, namely ecore, that is much like a UML Class definition.
 Ecore defines that a model is composed of instances of the EClass type, which can have attributes (instances of the EAttribute type) or reference other EClass instances (using the EReference type).
 EAttributes can be instances of terminal data types such as string, integer, real, etc).
 EMF allows to extend existing models via inheritance, using the ESuperType relationship for extending an existing EClass.